cheeseandpepper/voting_app/README.md

 - `spec/` — RSpec tests

 ## Notes
 - Passwords are stored in plain text for demo purposes and seeded via the seeds file.
 This is not cool, and I would put more time into auth.
 This is fake auth for demonstration purposes.
+There are 10 users available.
+See `db/seeds.rb`
 - Controllers are handling a bit too much logic.
 I would extract much of this into service classes in the real world.
+- I started down a path of some sort of similarity full_name matching.
+The most crude implementation I could support would be to attempt to parse a full name and attempt to break it into first/middle/last, then if not found by full name, attempt to find by first/last.
+That's not very specific, and probably has a low success rate.
+My next inclination would be to use pg_search with a tsvector index, but this uses sqlite and I didn't have time to set that up.
+(I did see sqlite has a full text option, but I've never used it).
+I'd also consider elasticsearch fuzzy matching.
+And finally, to make it nice for the user, have a suggestion like "Did you mean [Canonical Name]?" and that would help.
 - I leveraged AI tooling for **much** of the frontend code.
 There were a lot of specific UI elements that I would need a lot more time to implement.